yeldiRium/kaputt/README.md

 const error: TokenMalformed | TokenInvalid;

 if (error.is(TokenMalformed)) {
-  // error if now of type CustomError<'TokenMalformed'>.
+  // error is now of type CustomError<'TokenMalformed'>.
   // This is usually functionally equivalent to TokenMalformed, but has slight
   // differences if you e.g. define properties on the TokenMalformed class.
 }